Featured Golf Course

 In this section learn more about the history of the course and its hometown, see a selection of historic and current images of the course, learn about what the course is like today, and discover nearby historic sites.

 The Sailfish Sands Golf Course is located adjacent to the City of Stuart in Martin County.
-In the early 1920’s, plans were developed for a new 18-hole golf course, tennis courts and clubhouse to be built as part of the newly organized St. Lucie Golf Club and Tennis Court Club.
-Golf course architect William Langford was hired to design an 18-hole layout.
-Hugh Willoughby, Jr., of Newport, Rhode Island and Port Sewall, an amateur golfer, supervised the work on the course.
-In 1925, nine holes of the golf course officially opened and were known as the St. Lucie River Country Club.
+In early 1923, plans were developed for a new 18-hole golf course to be built as part of the newly organized St. Lucie River Country Club.
+The country club was to be part of a larger club known as the St. Lucie Golf Club and Tennis Court Club.

-In 1947, the county acquired the 9-hole golf course and renamed it the Martin County Golf & Country Club.
-The golf course officially opened as a complete 18-hole golf course in 1963.
-Over the years, the county added another nine holes and by the late 1980s, the last nine holes were added to the existing 27 holes to complete the 36-hole layout.
+In 1947, Martin County acquired the 9-hole golf course and renamed it the Martin County Golf & Country Club.
+The golf course officially opened as a complete 18-hole golf course in 1963 after Ernest Smith designed the nine hole addition.
+Ron Garl, a golf course architect from Lakeland, designed another nine holes in the 1970s, creating a 27-hole layout.
+A decade later, the last nine holes were added to complete a 36-hole layout.
+The older 18-hole course, designed by Langford and later Smith, was known as the Red/White course.
+The Ron Garl 18-hole course was called the Blue/Gold course.

 Historic Downtown Stuart – Home to over 50 locally owned shops, restaurants, boutiques, antique shops and art galleries, historic downtown Stuart offers a charming old Florida atmosphere.
 To transform Stuart’s nondescript downtown area, a New Urbanism-style redevelopment plan was put into place that encouraged pedestrian-friendly design, and revived the downtown to its 1920s look and vitality.
 The Stuart Main Street program, designated in 2008, has played a vital role improving the appearance and economic stability of the downtown.Visit Historic Downtown Stuart for more details.